-Recent papers on the Recency, Frequency, Monetary (RFM) model, such as this one by Inanc Kabasakal which was published earlier this year, have started to adopt text-based labels to help people understand the customer segments.
+Recent papers on the Recency, Frequency, Monetary or RFM model, such as the one by Inanc Kabasakal in 2020, have started to adopt text-based labels to help people understand the customer segments.
 The benefit of labels is that non-technical people don’t need to know what RFM is or what the 125 possible scores relate to.

 This is quite handy if you work with RFM scores a lot, because they’re not immediately intuitive to some stakeholders.
 Labels for RFM aren’t new.
 They’ve been around for years and I’m sure most RFM advocates have applied them in some way.